 Researchers have explored whether the value relevance of earnings and book value in predicting a firm's equity value shifts during times of financial uncertainty, such as during macroeconomic crises.
 Eugenio et al. (2019) studied the impact of the 2008 global financial crisis on six Asian countries (Singapore, Malaysia, Hong Kong, Indonesia, Philippine, and Taiwan).
 His findings showed that during the crisis, book value maintained its incremental value relevance, while the relative value relevance of earnings increased but was not statistically significant.
 On the other hand, book value's relative value relevance rose, and no incremental relevance was found for earnings during the crisis.
-These results differ from (Almujamed & Alfraih, 2019a) study in Kuwait, which found that while earnings' value relevance was negative and significant in the post-crisis period, the decline was not statistically significant.
-However, book value's relevance significantly decreased, suggesting that the overall drop in value relevance after the crisis was primarily due to book value.
-In summary, Eugenio et al. (2019a) observed a significant decline in book value relevance post-crisis in Kuwait.
+These results differ from (Almujamed & Alfraih, 2019a) study in Kuwait, which found that while earnings' value relevance was negative and significant in the post-crisis period, the decline was not statistically significantly decreased, suggesting that the overall drop in value relevance after the crisis was primarily due to book value.
+In summary, Eugenio et al. (2019) found that book value remained important during the crisis in Asia, while Almujamed & Alfraih (2019a) observed a significant decline in book value relevance post-crisis in Kuwait.